kundan-pal/golang-devproject/README.md

 ### ImagePullBackoff and ErrImagePull:
 Faced issues with images not being pulled or running in pods.

-Solution: Ensure the images are accessible to your Kubernetes cluster.
+Solution: Ensure the images are accessible to Kubernetes cluster.
 Use minikube image load to load local images.
 ### Pending Status of Pods:
 Pods were in a "Pending" state.

 Solution: Check Minikube status, allocate more resources if needed, and check for any issues with resources or configuration.
 ### Connection Errors:
-You encountered connection errors between your components.
+You encountered connection errors between components.

 Solution: Ensure services are using correct names for communication.
-Update connection strings in your server code to use service names.
+Update connection strings in  server code to use service names.
 ### Further Steps
 Debugging Logs:
 Check pod logs using kubectl logs to diagnose issues within pods.